Reviews You Can Rely On

 Downhill Performance

-Downhill performance of a ski boot, after proper fitting, is a function of overall stiffness in all major directions and forward “progressiveness” of the flex.
-The La Sportiva Vega is rated, by the manufacturer, as having a flex rating of 115.
-For once, we feel that the manufacturer is underselling the stiffness.
-As compared to the closest competitors, 115 is a low flex rating.
-In our testing we found them to be stiffer than these closest competitors.
-The flex allowed by the Vega is useful and functional.
-It's not perfect, but it's progressive and gentle, especially for a “tongue style” boot.
-As you press your shins forward against the upper cuff of the Vega, it gives easily at first, and in a sort of “step by step” fashion, ramps up to eventually block all forward ankle flexion.
-This is good.
-We wish it were a touch smoother, but only hard-to-get-into overlap boots are currently providing better progressiveness in the forward flex than the La Sportiva Vega.
+The flex pattern of the Vega is useful and functional.
+It's not perfect, but it's progressive and gentle, especially for a “tongue-style” boot.
+As you press your shins forward against the upper cuff of the Vega, it gives easily at first, and in a sort of “step-by-step” fashion, ramps up to eventually block all forward ankle flexion.
+We wish it were a touch smoother, but only a few boots with three-piece shells currently offer a more progressive forward flex than the Vega.

 la sportiva vega - the vega's downhill performance is balanced, with adequate...